xlladdins/xll/docs/Excel4MacrosH-P.md

 **PIVOT.ADD.FIELDS**(name, row\_array, column\_array, page\_array,
 add\_to\_table)

-Name    is the name of the PivotTable report to which the user wants to add fields.
+Name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the PivotTable report to which the user wants to add fields.
 If name is omitted, Microsoft Excel will use the PivotTable report containing the active cell.

-Row\_array    is an array of text constants consisting of the names of the fields which the user would like to add to the PivotTable report as row fields.
+Row\_array&nbsp;&nbsp;&nbsp;&nbsp;is an array of text constants consisting of the names of the fields which the user would like to add to the PivotTable report as row fields.

-Column\_array    is an array of text constants consisting of the names of the fields which the user would like to add to the PivotTable report as column fields.
+Column\_array&nbsp;&nbsp;&nbsp;&nbsp;is an array of text constants consisting of the names of the fields which the user would like to add to the PivotTable report as column fields.

-Page\_array    is an array of text constants consisting of the names of the fields which the user would like to add to the PivotTable report as page fields.
+Page\_array&nbsp;&nbsp;&nbsp;&nbsp;is an array of text constants consisting of the names of the fields which the user would like to add to the PivotTable report as page fields.

-Add\_to\_table    is a logical value which if TRUE adds the fields specified by row\_array, column\_array and page\_array to the existing fields on the PivotTable report.
+Add\_to\_table&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which if TRUE adds the fields specified by row\_array, column\_array and page\_array to the existing fields on the PivotTable report.
 If add\_to\_table is FALSE, Microsoft Excel will replace the fields already along the rows, columns and pages with the fields specified by row\_array, column\_array and page\_array.

 **Remarks**